stzzz99289/pku-auto-booking/README.md

 - Firefox driver
     - download link: https://github.com/mozilla/geckodriver/releases
-    - download geckodriver for your platform and extract the executable to the `drivers/` folder.
+    - download geckodriver for your platform and extract the executable to the same folder as `main.py`.

 ## Usage